openshift/oadp-operator/README.md

   ```
   oc project oadp-operator
   ```
-- Create secret for the cloud provider credentials to be used
+- Create secret for the cloud provider credentials to be used.
+Also, the credentials file present at `CREDENTIALS_FILE_PATH` shoud be in proper format, for instance if the provider is AWS it should follow this AWS credentials [template](https://github.com/konveyor/velero-examples/blob/master/velero-install/aws-credentials)
   ```
   oc create secret generic <SECRET_NAME> --namespace oadp-operator --from-file cloud=<CREDENTIALS_FILE_PATH>
   ```